 Multiplication and Division skills,

-Algebra (Y6 only)
+Algebra/Ratio and Proportion (Y6 only)

 Throughout their time in school, the skills that they are taught progress and they continually revisit and consolidate to ensure the concepts stay in their Long Term Memory.